Nitesh-thapliyal/Nitesh-thapliyal/README.md

 <p>
 <b>
 I'm curious soul learning and exploring techologies.
-I'm Currently pursuing Master of Computer Application from [GLBITM](https://www.glbitm.org/).
+I'm Currently pursuing Master of Computer Application from[GLBITM](https://www.glbitm.org/).
 I'm passionate about current and emerging technologies.
 I have always been fascinated by how things work, functionality, and problem-solving.
 I enjoy generating new ideas and devising feasible solutions to broadly relevant problems.
 I express my work by writing technical blogs and by creating demonstration video.</b></p>

 <p align="center">
   <a>